-- 11. RESOLVED, That the Board, in consideration of public comment, amends and adopts the proposed CVFPP, including the documents listed in Resolved 24, based on the following framework that will guide implementation of the adopted CVFPP: - (a) The Board will exercise its authority and jurisdiction in partnership with DWR to conduct post-adoption planning and implementation, and provide a public forum for, activities related to the adopted CVFPP including participating with DWR in regional planning, basinwide and project-specific feasibility studies, and project-level environmental compliance to refine adopted CVFPP elements and physical features; issuing permits; acquiring lands and easements; executing cost-sharing agreements; and other activities needed to update and implement the adopted CVFPP. - (b) Future processes and activities will occur which will continue to ensure meaningful public and stakeholder participation as the high-level proposals expressed in the adopted CVFPP are further studied at regional and systemwide levels of detail to determine whether or not they will improve flood management, and are feasible and fundable.
-The use of different lists of stakeholders in this Resolution is not intended to present the exclusive list of stakeholders who may be interested in a particular issue, and the ordering of the list is not intended to indicate that one stakeholder group is more significant than another. - (c) The Board intends to provide a forum, through the establishment of one or more advisory committees or other group pursuant to CWC § 9612(f), to discuss guidelines that prioritize and implement flood risk reduction projects and programs, consistent with the adopted CVFPP, using remaining funding from Propositions 84 and 1E and any further sources of funding identified. - (d) The Board will designate an advisory committee or other group to develop specific, measurable, achievable, results oriented and time-bound conservation objectives for consideration by the Board for possible inclusion in the adopted CVFPP and the Conservation Strategy. - (e) DWR anticipates completing a draft Central Valley Flood System Conservation Strategy not later than 2014, expanding on the Conservation Framework attached to the adopted CVFPP, to describe long term, systemwide conservation objectives and covered actions associated with the flood management system. - (f) Pursuant to CWC § 9620(c), DWR will prepare a recommended schedule and funding plan in 2013 to implement the recommendations of the adopted CVFPP, and DWR, by December 31, 2012, will brief the Board as to how it intends to collaborate with local, State and federal agencies on the development of the recommended schedule and funding plan.
+- 11. RESOLVED, That the Board, in consideration of public comment, amends and adopts the proposed CVFPP, including the documents listed in Resolved 24, based on the following framework that will guide implementation of the adopted CVFPP: - (a) The Board will exercise its authority and jurisdiction in partnership with DWR to conduct post-adoption planning and implementation, and provide a public forum for activities related to the adopted CVFPP including participating with DWR in regional planning, basinwide and project-specific feasibility studies, project-level environmental compliance to refine adopted CVFPP elements and physical features; enforcing maintenance requirements and other applicable permitted conditions; issuing permits; acquiring lands and easements; executing cost-sharing agreements; and other activities needed to update and implement the adopted CVFPP. - (b) Future processes and activities will occur which will continue to ensure meaningful public and stakeholder participation as the reconnaissance-level proposals expressed in the adopted CVFPP are further studied at regional and basinwide levels of detail to determine whether or not they will improve flood management, and are feasible and fundable.
+The use of different lists of stakeholders in this Resolution is not intended to present the exclusive list of stakeholders who may be interested in a particular issue, and the ordering of the list is not intended to indicate that one stakeholder group is more significant than another. - (c) The Board intends to provide a forum, through the establishment of one or more advisory committees or other group pursuant to CWC § 9612(f), to discuss guidelines that prioritize and implement flood risk reduction projects and programs, consistent with the adopted CVFPP, using remaining funding from Propositions 84 and 1E and any further sources of funding identified. - (d) The Board will designate an advisory committee or other group to develop specific, measurable, achievable, results oriented and time-bound conservation objectives for consideration by the Board for possible inclusion in the adopted CVFPP and the Conservation Strategy. - (e) DWR anticipates completing a draft Central Valley Flood System Conservation Strategy not later than 2014, expanding on the Conservation Framework attached to the adopted CVFPP, to describe long-term, systemwide conservation objectives and covered actions associated with the flood management system. - (f) Pursuant to CWC § 9620(c), DWR will prepare a recommended schedule and funding plan in 2013 to implement the recommendations of the adopted CVFPP, and DWR, by December 31, 2012, will brief the Board as to how it intends to collaborate with local, State and federal agencies on the development of the recommended schedule and funding plan. - (g) DWR intends to provide funding, to be cost shared by local agencies, to implement urban, small community, and rural levee repairs and improvements consistent with the adopted CVFPP.